valheimPlus/ValheimPlus/README.md

 # Advanced Building Mode
 How it works.
 1. You freeze the item by pressing the configurated key (F1 is default).
-2. You can modify the items position and rotation with the following key combinations:
+2. You can modify the item position and rotation with the following key combinations:
 - Arrow Up/Down/Left/Right = moves the building object in the respective direction.
 - Arrow Up/Down + Control = moves the building object up and down
 - ScrollWheel = rotates the building object on the Y axis.